Hong Kong's expat police become focus of protester rage

 But some of their colleagues now find themselves facing a barrage of criticism.

-The outed expat offices are now increasingly portrayed as foot soldiers for an authoritarian China that wants to clamp down on Hong Kong's unique freedoms.
+The outed expat officers are now increasingly portrayed as foot soldiers for an authoritarian China that wants to clamp down on Hong Kong's unique freedoms.

 During one protest earlier this month, democracy activist Joshua Wong spotted one and began berating him.